In order to register for Polar Circle Marathon, all international runners must sign up for the tour package.

 There will be water supplies approximately every 5 kilometres.
-All drink stations serve water (warm) and at select stations you will also receive warm elderflower cordial.
+All drink stations serve water and warm electrolyte drink with elderflower flavor.

 You can bring personal supplies and extra clothes for the race.
-Personal supply stations will be situated at the 10th, 21st, and 30th km mark (10km mark only for the half-marathon).
+Personal supply stations will be situated at the 10, 21, and 30 km marks (10km mark only for the half-marathon).
 Personal supplies must be delivered at the starting area clearly marked with the runner’s bib number and name.

 Be aware that any special supplies (gels, bars, drinks etc.) that you may need during the race should be brought from home.
 While sports and running shops in Copenhagen will have a variety of foods and drinks for running, you will not find such items in Greenland.
 Be aware that gels are likely to freeze…

 There are no toilets along the route - meaning you will find a toilet everywhere… Toilet paper is available at all water stations.
-Remember that we run in wild and unspoiled nature and things do not decompose in freezing temperatures - cups, empty bottles, and all other trash should be put in the litter bags at the water stations – please leave no trace out in nature!
+Remember that we run in wild and unspoiled nature and things do not decompose in freezing temperatures - all trash should be put in the litter bags at the water stations – please leave no trace out in nature!

 The Polar Circle Marathon & Half-Marathon are both scheduled to start at 8:30am.
 Last-minute changes to the start times may occur.